amar-laksh/focusTV/README.md

 # FOCUSTV

-It is an extremely responsive cross-platform face detection system implemented to keep you addicted to the screen! works with Youtube and VLC at this point.
+Its an extremenly responsive cross-platform opencv tool to do one thing, help you in watching your multimedia more efficiently.
+Say good-bye to the hassle of pausing your

-It can pause videos automatically based on your faces' proximity and direction to the screen.
+your videos again and again to get good or do other things!
+FocusTV automagically pauses and resumes whatever you're watching if you're not looking at it.
+Simple!

 **Windows Dependencies**